 - Examine the structure and functioning of society in general as well as the roles played by relevant subgroups

 - Place American society in comparative perspective and develop cross-national models of human society

 - Make high-quality data easily accessible to scholars, students, policymakers, and others with minimal cost and waiting

-GSS questions include such items as national spending priorities, marijuana use, crime and punishment, race relations, quality of life, and confidence in institutions.
-Since 1988, the GSS has also collected data on sexual behavior including number of sex partners, frequency of intercourse, extramarital relationships, and sex with prostitutes.
+GSS topics include national spending priorities, marijuana use, crime, intergroup relations, social and economic life, lifestyle, civil liberties, subjective well-being, and confidence in institutions.
+Since 1988, the GSS has also collected data on sexual behavior, including number of sex partners, frequency of intercourse, and extramarital relationships.

-Since 1985, the GSS has taken part in the International Social Survey Program, a consortium of social scientists from 49 countries around the world.
-The ISSP asks an identical battery of questions in all countries; the U.S. version of these questions is incorporated into the GSS.
+In 1985 the GSS co-founded the International Social Survey Program (ISSP).
+Since then, the ISSP has conducted an annual cross-national survey, has involved more than 60 countries, and has interviewed more than 1 million respondents.
+The ISSP asks an identical battery of questions in all countries; the U.S. version of these questions is incorporated into the cross-sectional GSS studies.

 In 2020, the NORC team responsible for conducting the survey quickly pivoted away from the traditional face-to-face method of surveying the public to adapt our data collection methods to web-based and telephone surveys to protect the health and safety of both the interviewers and survey participants in light of the COVID-19 pandemic.
 We conducted the GSS as two studies: a panel study (re-interview of 2016 and 2018 cases) and a cross-sectional study (with a newly selected representative sample from 2020).